mys-lang/mys/docs/language-reference/proposals/optionals.rst

        # Adds `b` if it has a value, otherwise adds 0.
        a += b orelse 0

-       # Optionals can be used as booleans to check if it has a value.
+       # Compare to `None` to check for value existence.
-       if b:
+       if b is not None:
            b += 0
            a += b